 No Rights, No Arrest?

-Two factors must be met – custody and interrogation.
+Two factors determine when the rights must be read — custody and interrogation.

 - How many officers were present?
 More police translates to less freedom.